 I have at least 30 recipes flagged in my copy and notes scribbled all over it.
 They have a lot of unique flavor combos and ideas.
 It works out because small batch canning is great for experimenting.

-Not all of the recipes are for canning, there are refrigerator and freezer options.
+Again, not all of the recipes are for canning, there are refrigerator and freezer options.
 You also get a bonus section on flavored oils & specialty vinegar.

 Stand Out Recipes: Bluebarb Jam, Fire-Roasted Pickled Sweet Red Peppers & Herbed Lemon Vinegar